 Top musicians are already cracking the secret: limited edition content like themed cosmetic items.
 In other words, smaller monetisation tactics, low-priced enough to appeal to the biggest audience share, and exclusive enough to attract them.

 Virtual ticketing is another form of money-making.
-These types of event don’t need to be strictly digital – although they absolutely could be.
-When fans bought tickets to official Minecraft convention Minecon, it didn’t just ensure entry to the physical event; ticket also gave them access to special in-game clothing items.
+These types of events don’t need to be strictly digital – although they absolutely could be.
+When fans bought tickets to the official Minecraft convention Minecon, it didn’t just ensure entry to the physical event; tickets also gave them access to special in-game clothing items.
 Little wonder that plenty of folks picked up tickets without even attending the show.
 It was all about paying to obtain that exclusive badge of honour.

 On any given night, at any given hour, thousands of players live stream their gaming adventures to a receptive community who willingly support them with donations ranging from a dollar to hundreds.
 With enough donations, streaming becomes easy to turn this into a viable living.